 - chocolate chips (use vegan chocolate chips to keep this vegan).

-The oats are great for thickening this chickpea cookie dough dip up, while providing some protein and extra fiber.
+The oats are great for thickening this edible chickpea cookie dough dip up, while providing some protein and extra fiber.
 Plus, the sweet potatoes offer Vitamin A and Vitamin C.

 It’s great as a sweet potato dessert healthy enough for all people.
-And as long as you use certified gluten free oats, this is also a gluten free edible cookie dough.
+And as long as you use certified gluten free oats, this is also a vegan gluten free edible cookie dough.

-How To Make Gluten Free Edible Cookie Dough
+How To Make Chickpea Edible Cookie Dough

 Other Tips For This Vegan Cookie Dough Recipe